FALL 2019 CHURCH NEWSLETTER

-ADOPT-A-STREET It’s time again to pick up litter on Smoke Tree Lane.
-We’ll do this the week of July 7-13.
-Whenever you have the time, take a walk and “tidy it up“.
+ADOPT-A-STREET It’s time again to clean up Smoke Tree Lane.
+We’ll do this the week of October 13-19.
+If you have the time, take a walk and “tidy up“ Smoke Tree Lane.

-OPEN FORUM An Open Forum (for all members of the congregation to ask questions and offer suggestions) will be held on Sunday, July 21, 10:30AM (during Fellowship Hour).
+OPEN FORUM An Open Forum (for all members of the congregation to ask questions and offer suggestions) will be held on Sunday, October 6, at 10:30AM (during Fellowship Hour).
 Plan on attending.

 VOTERS’ MEETING The Quarterly Voters’ Meeting of First Ev.
-Lutheran Church will be held on Sunday, July 28, following the Worship Service (at around 10:45AM).
-Agenda items include acknowledgement of membership changes, and committee reports.
-All voters are encouraged to be in attendance at this important meeting.
-It’s your opportunity to stay informed on the business of YOUR Church.
+Lutheran Church will be held on Sunday, October 27, following Reformation Worship (with Communion) at around 10:45AM.
+Agenda items include acknowledgement of membership changes, a preliminary 2020 Smoke Tree Village Budget, and committee reports.
+All voters are encouraged to be in attendance.

 YAVAPAI FOOD BANK There's always individuals in our community who can benefit from your generosity.
 If you'd like to assist the "hungry" in our community, just bring your canned goods and/or non-perishable food items to the Church kitchen and set them on the counter next to the refrigerator.
 And remember: the last Sunday of every month has been specially designated as “Yavapai Food Bank Sunday”.
 A basket will be in the Narthex to receive your donations.

 “OPEN FOR BUSINESS” The First Ev.
 Lutheran Church Memorial Garden is “Open For Business”.
 Niches are available to congregational members (and members of the tri-city WELS congregations).
-Cost of a single niche, which stores two sets of cremains, is $500 (plus the cost of the engraved nameplate).
-The cost for a single set of cremains is $250.
-If you’d like more information or would like to receive an application form, contact John Knoll at 928-277-9542.
+Cost of a single niche, which stores two sets of cremains, is $500.
+This includes all costs for the urns, copper nameplates, and engraved niche covers.
+Cost of a half niche for a single set of cremains is $250 and includes a single urn, nameplate, and half of the engraved niche cover.
+If you’d like more information or would like to receive an application form, contact Sharon Radichel in the Church office.